teemu-ruokolainen/sense-disambiguator/README.md

 # Sense Disambiguator for Finnish

-A word-sense disambiguator for Finnish based on the FinnWordNet and the most frequent sense criterion.
+A word-sense disambiguator for Finnish using the FinnWordNet synsets.

 The app reads in plain Finnish text, tokenizes it, and assigns the word tokens a synset (concept) from the FinnWordNet.
 For more information on the analysis pipeline, see the [Wiki](https://github.com/teemu-ruokolainen/sense-disambiguator/wiki).